Plymouth Meeting, Pennsylvania

 Plymouth Meeting is a census-designated place (CDP) that straddles Plymouth and Whitemarsh Townships in Montgomery County, Pennsylvania, United States.
 The settlement was founded in 1686.

-The population of Plymouth Meeting was 6,177 in the 2010 census.
+The population of Plymouth Meeting was 7,452 as of the 2020 census.
 Plymouth Meeting is home to the Colonial School District, the Plymouth Meeting Mall and several large office parks and shopping centers.
 It is home to IKEA's U.S. headquarters.
-The confluence of the Pennsylvania Turnpike (I-276), the Mid-County Expressway/"Blue Route" (I-476) and the Northeast Extension of the Pennsylvania Turnpike (I-476) at the Mid-County Interchange occur in Plymouth Meeting.
+The confluence of the Pennsylvania Turnpike (I-276), the Mid-County Expressway/"Blue Route" (I-476) and the Northeast Extension of the Pennsylvania Turnpike (I-476) at the Mid-County Interchange occurs at Plymouth Meeting.
 This interchange contributes to regional commerce and was a major driver for business and retail development.